adamnoto/bali/README.md

 Also, asking `can?` on which the subtarget is not yet defined will always return `false`.
 In the example above, as `undefined_subtarget` is by itself has never been defined in `describe` under `My::Transaction` rule class, `can?` for `undefined_subtarget` will always return `false`.
 But, `cant` on simillar ocassion will return `true`.

-Rule can also be called on a class:
+Rule can also be tested on a class:

 ```ruby
 My::Transaction.can?(:supreme_user, :new)      # => true